 Group medical practices or individual physicians are realizing that managing their online reputation, their reviews and overall brand are critical.
 It is the difference of potential patience calling you or someone else.
 Even if your business is based upon referrals people trust reviews they read.

-The four basics of physician reputation management include:
+The four basics of online reputation management for physicians include:

 Step 1: Maintain a Positive Online Presence

-A professional-looking website with regular updates will go a long way to create a positive online presence.
+A professional-looking website with regular updates will go a long way to create a positive online presence for your ORM strategy.
 This is often a potential patient’s first opportunity to virtually meet the physician and his or her team.
 This is also the place to communicate your core values and share patient success stories.

 The following factors when building a website will also help assure the site ranks high for keywords such as the doctor’s name and his areas of expertise: